 Students are based in and around an acute care hospital trust in Kent and Medway, learning on placement.
 Year 3 follows more general placements in medicine, surgery and A&E; Year 4 focuses on specialties; and Year 5 on preparation for practice.

 A-levels: None if applying as a school leaver, as KMMS do not consider predicted grades.
-However, offers will be AAB in any order in three A Levels.
+However, for pre-A-level applicants, offers will be conditional on obtaining usually AAB in their A-levels including the subject requirements outlined below.
 This must include Chemistry and/or Biology.
 If only one of Chemistry and Biology are offered, there must be one other subject from Physics, Maths, Psychology or Computer Science.
 Critical Thinking and/or General Studies are not accepted.

 If applying with achieved A levels, the typical offer must be achieved.